amolrv/amolrv.github.io/_posts/2020-11-04-modelling-value-types.md

 ```
 I had 2 use reason for modelling value type
 ## Type safety
-lots of time I want to distinguish between let's say `customerId` and `orderId`.
+lots of time I want to distinguish between let's say `customerId` and `orderId`
 so that accidental passing of wrong Id can be avoided.
-the best way is use inline class [^2] concept but be careful with it's stability status.
+the best way is use inline class [^2] concept but be careful
+with it's stability status.

 ```kotlin
 // option #1